traversable/schema/packages/valibot/README.md

 ### `vx.deepClone`

-`vx.deepClone` lets users derive a specialized <a href="https://developer.mozilla.org/en-US/docs/Glossary/Deep_copy" target="_blank">"deep copy"</a> function that works with values that have been already validated.
+`vx.deepClone` lets users derive a specialized ["deep copy"](https://developer.mozilla.org/en-US/docs/Glossary/Deep_copy) function that works with values that have been already validated.

-Because the values have already been validated, clone times are significantly faster than alternatives like <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone" target="_blank"><code>window.structuredClone</code></a> and <a href="https://www.npmjs.com/package/lodash.clonedeep" target="_blank"><code>lodash.cloneDeep</code></a>.
+Because the values have already been validated, clone times are significantly faster than alternatives like [`window.structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone) and [lodash.cloneDeep](https://www.npmjs.com/package/lodash.clonedeep).

 #### Performance comparison

-Here's a <a href="https://bolt.new/~/mitata-rgpjpkap" target="_blank">Bolt sandbox</a> if you'd like to run the benchmarks yourself.
+Here's a [Bolt sandbox](https://bolt.new/~/mitata-rgpjpkap) if you'd like to run the benchmarks yourself.

 ```
                            ┌─────────────────┐